devsmn/Athena-Public/app_roadmap.md

 subtitle: Planned features and changes in future versions
 ---

-## Next version (tbd)
+## Next version (v2.0.0)
-- Backups/Transfer to other devices
-- Alerts for documents so you don't miss important dates
+- Create and restore backups
-- Improved safety by protecting the data
+- Improved safety by encrypting data with biometrics or password
-- Improved document scanning (automatic correction of perspective, cropping, brightness, ...)
+- Improved document scanning (automatic correction of perspective, automatic cropping, ...)
-- Convert hand-written notes into text
-- Translation of detected text into different languages
-- Export documents with structured folders (also .zip)
-- Secure important PDFs with password

 ___

 ## Not assigned to a version
 ### New features
+- Recursive import of existing folders (automatically adds the documents) + Export
 - AI summary of documents
 - Track receipt information (e.g. financial data such as total expenses for groceries)
 - Export financial data